connervieira/Assassin/CONFIGURATION.md

         - `misc` enables and disables all other camera types, including unknown cameras.
     - `information_displayed` determines what information is displayed in alerts.
         - This value is a dictionary containing all the information Assassin is capable of displaying.
 Set each value to `true` or `false` to enable or disable it.
-- `drone_alerts`
+- `drone_alerts` contains settings related to Assassin's unmanned device alert behavior.
-    - Drone alerts are Assassin's system for detector drone aircraft, speed cameras, and other autonomous wireless threats.
-    - This setting has the following sub-values for configuration:
     - `enabled` toggles the entire drone detection system on and off.
     - `save_detected_hazards` determines whether or not Assassin will save the radio devices it deems to be hazards to a local file for later analysis.
     - `save_detected_devices` determines whether or not Assassin will save the all radio devices it detects to a local file for later analysis.
         - Be warned that this file can become extremely large in just a few minutes, especially if you happen to be in an area with a lot of radio traffic.
     - `monitoring_device` determines the wireless device that Assassin will attempt to use to run wireless network analysis.
         - To list the network devices available on your system, use the `iwconfig` command.
 Note that this lists all network interfaces, not just wireless ones.
     - `monitoring_mode` determines whether Assassin will attempt to automatically setup wireless monitoring, or prompt the user to manually start it.
         - Due to permissions, it's extremely common for automatic starting to fail, so manual is recommended for most situations.
         - This setting can only be set to `manual` or `automatic`
     - `hazard_latch_time` is how long (in seconds) Assassin will latch onto alerts after they are no longer detected before dismissing them.
     - `alert_types` determines what types of devices in the drone alert database that Assassin will alert to.
         - This is useful if you only want to alert to certain types of autonomous threats without needing to completely remove them from the database.
     - `information_displayed` determines what information is displayed in alerts.
         - This value is a dictionary containing all the information Assassin is capable of displaying.
 Set each value to `true` or `false` to enable or disable it.
 - `alpr_alerts` contains settings related to automatic license plate recogntion camera alerts.
     - `enabled` is a boolean that determines whether or not ALPR camera alerts are enabled.
     - `alert_range` is the alert distance, in miles.